sungyun98/PhaseRetrieval/README.md

 partial convolution is directly imported from https://github.com/NVIDIA/partialconv

-pretrained parameters for PRModule.preconditioner.DenoisingNetwork is required for neural-network-based operations.
+pretrained parameters for PRModule.preconditioner.DenoisingNetwork is required for neural-network-based operations (it might show poor performance with a case different from the trained condition)

 1. Basic Notations
     - u: r-space complex matrix corresponding to object (i.e. electron density)